 The Great Barrier Reef is located in the Coral Sea just off the East Coast of Queensland.
-It stretches a whopping 2,000 kilometres from Cairns all the way down to Bundaberg – it's so big that it can be seen from space.
+It stretches a whopping 1,250 miles (2,000 kilometers) from Cairns all the way down to Bundaberg – it's so big that it can be seen from space.
 To experience all the Great Barrier Reef has to offer, day trips are the way to go.
 There are full or half-day trips to the outer reef departing daily from a number of destinations along the East Coast.

 Getting to the Great Barrier Reef

 Some of the most popular starting points to do a Great Barrier Reef tour include Airlie Beach, Townsville, Port Douglas, Cairns and the Whitsundays.
 All these destinations are serviced by commercial airlines, but you may also wish to drive there or take public transport depending on where you're coming from.

 Townsville is the starting point to access the gorgeous Hinchinbrook Island and Magnetic Island (or ‘Maggie Island’ as it’s nicknamed by locals) – both of which are located in the Great Barrier Reef Marine Park.
 You can fly to Townsville from numerous destinations in Australia with Qantas, Virgin Australia, Jetgo and Jetstar.

 The Spirit of Queensland train between Cairns and Brisbane is another option.
 The service runs five times per week and passes through Townsville.
 The journey takes around six hours from Cairns and 18 hours from Brisbane, so if you’re on a tight schedule, flying might be a better option.
 There’s also the Greyhound and Premier coaches which stop in Townsville on the northbound and southbound East Coast routes.